What is Bronchiectasis?

 • In a few cases, the symptoms of a primary condition, such as pneumonia, hide the signs and symptoms of bronchiectasis, thus making it more difficult to identify this respiratory infection.

 Bronchiectasis disease is a lung condition mainly caused by chronic airway infection causing inflammation.
-It is characterized by any airflow limitation, due to growth or a noncancerous tumor.
+It is characterized by any airflow limitation, due to growth or a noncancerous tumour.
 In a few cases, it develops in childhood after suffering from a severe lung infection or inhaling food particles or a foreign object.
 Although it's mostly linked with cystic fibrosis, bronchiectasis can be caused by many other conditions, including:

 • Autoimmune disorder